 Once pain has stopped or improved, physiotherapy exercises will stretch tightened muscles and strengthen the tendon and muscles in the forearm.
 Massage may also help.

 Some chiropractic techniques, such as manipulation, mobilization, and full kinetic chain therapy with exercise may help recovery and decrease pain associated with tennis elbow.

 If conservative treatments have not worked after 6 to 12 months, surgery may be recommended.
-Surgery is 85% effective for relieving the pain.
+Surgery removes scar and degenerative tissue from the tendons and is 85% effective for relieving the pain.